Ashton-Sidhu/MachineLearning/README.md

 # MachineLearning

-The file was created in Jupyter Notebook and is recommended to be run in such.
+The file was created in Jupyter Notebook and is recommended to be viewed there as well.
+All output is shown.

-Save the .tz file into a repository and edit the location in cell 5.
+HTML is provided for viewing as well.